photo by Lofty Pursuits

 trē

-pronounced “tree,” spelled fluidly (tre / tree / Tre / etc.)
+pronounced “tree,” spelling fluid (tre / tree / Tre / etc.)

 trē seguritan abalos is a Filipina-American sound artist whose improvisations diverge into soundscapes inflected with flutes, field recordings, and text.